ML-Aided Collision Recovery for UHF-RFID Systems: Conclusions and Future Work

 \section{Conclusions and Future Work}

-We have considered the problem of recovering signals in collision for UHF-RFID systems.
+We have considered the problem of recovering tags in collision for UHF-RFID systems.
 Different from the existing recovery methods, we propose a machine learning based algorithm.
-We show that the proposed models can estimate the number of tags and the channel coefficients with suitable design and training.
-The trained models enable the receiver to recover tag signals from the collided one with the application of minimum distance decoding.
+We show that the proposed models can estimate the number of tags and the channel coefficients successfully along with a suitable design and training.
+The trained models enable the receiver to recover tag signals from the collided one by using minimum distance decoding.
 We also perform simulations to demonstrate the performance of the proposed approach which provides a significant improvement in throughput.

 As a future work, one direction might be to confirm the validity of the proposed method on measurement data obtained from the real time implementations.
-In our work, we consider a simplified communication model to show the applicability of deep learning tools for UHF-RFID systems and it is possible to extend our approach for more realistic setups taking multi-path fading as well as the impacts of phase and carrier frequency into account.
+In our work, we consider a simplified communication model with coherent detection to show the applicability of deep learning tools for UHF-RFID systems and it is possible to extend our approach for more realistic setups taking the tag asynchronism and different symbols periods into account.
 In addition, we study a system model where the receiver is equipped with only a single antenna which can be generalized to the multiple antenna setup.
 Another line of work might be to examine the complexity of the trained models and how they can be coupled with an experimental configuration.